CoolCoderSJ/Ace/README.md

 - Click the `Add something new...` button
 - ![image](https://sjcdn.is-a.dev/file/eippdl)
 - Fill in the fields
 - That's it!
-Ace will remind you when it's time, based on the type of task you selected
+Ace will remind you when it's time, based on the type of task you selected.
+- Just a note, if you visit Ace on your phone and allow notifications, **Ace will remind you of your tasks through mobile notifications even if the browser is closed**.

+## Pitch
+- The inspiration for Ace came from my own experience of using task manager apps.
+I always end up forgetting my assignments, and end up rushing them.
+I've tried existing tools, but they just don't send me notifications, or were too complicated to keep using.
+- In the future, I could definitely add features to let users make their own task types and set custom reminder periods.
+- A few issues I ran into at the beginning were getting authentication and my database to work.
+I spent quite a lot of time on that, but eventually had it sorted out.
+- A feature I am proud of is the browser notification, because I haven't done them a lot and had to start almost from no knowledge for it.

 ## Tools Used
 - Python/Flask